 Parents need to know that despite a focus on St. Nick in this DVD's title there are many references to God and Jesus and the Bible, as well as churchgoing scenes, making this Veggie Tales offering best for Christian families.
 However the message about the importance of giving and not getting too commercial during the holiday season is likely something all families can appreciate.

-What's the story?
+What's the Story?

 As Christmas time approaches, the VeggieTales gang is thinking about what they will do with their gifts.
 Some characters are thinking about which gifts they will get, while others are thinking about which gifts they will give away.
 Meanwhile, Laura Carrot discovers that her dad's job is at risk because the truck he uses to deliver packages has broken down.
 Larry the Cucumber imagines that Santa might fix the problem, but Bob the Tomato looks a little deeper into the meaning of Christmas, and a less-frequently told story of St. Nicholas' charitable journey unfolds.

-Bob the Tomato and Larry the Cucumber have different views of the Christmas experience.
-Larry loves tinsel and blinking lights and knickknacks.
+The catchy music and funny side-stories will entertain kids of all ages.
+Bob the Tomato and Larry the Cucumber have different views of the Christmas experience: Larry loves tinsel and blinking lights and knickknacks.
 Bob prefers the historical aspect of the the holiday, even if it takes a detour to Greece to make a point about charity.
-Fans will enjoy unraveling the connection between Santa and St. Nicholas, thus answering the inevitable question: what does Santa have to do with Christmas?
+Fans will enjoy unraveling the connection between Santa and St. Nicholas, thus answering the inevitable question: What does Santa have to do with Christmas?